karthikxt/web-calculator/README.md

 ## Contributing
    Contributions are welcome!
 Please follow these steps to contribute:

-   Fork the repository.
+         - Fork the repository.
-   Create a new branch (git checkout -b feature-branch).
+         - Create a new branch (git checkout -b feature-branch).
-   Make your changes.
+         - Make your changes.
-   Commit your changes (git commit -m 'Add some feature').
+         - Commit your changes (git commit -m 'Add some feature').
-   Push to the branch (git push origin feature-branch).
+         - Push to the branch (git push origin feature-branch).
-   Open a pull request.
+         - Open a pull request.

+## Contact
+For any questions or feedback, please contact me at [kx4904@gmail.com].
+Feel free to customize the content according to your specific project details and preferences.